Call for Ideas Now Open for the Ovarian Cancer Translational Research Dream Team Grant

 Stand Up To Cancer (SU2C) raises funds to accelerate the pace of research to get new therapies to patients quickly and save lives now.
 SU2C, a program of the Entertainment Industry Foundation (EIF), a 501(c)(3) charitable organization, was established in 2008 by film and media leaders who utilize the industry’s resources to engage the public in supporting a new, collaborative model of cancer research, and to increase awareness about cancer prevention as well as progress being made in the fight against the disease.

-Current members of the SU2C Council of Founders and Advisors (CFA) include Katie Couric, Sherry Lansing, Kathleen Lobb, Lisa Paulsen, Rusty Robertson, Sue Schwartz, Pamela Oas Williams, and Ellen Ziffren.
-All current members of the CFA were co-producers of the 2012 televised special.
+Current members of the SU2C Council of Founders and Advisors (CFA) include Katie Couric, Sherry Lansing, Lisa Paulsen, Rusty Robertson, Sue Schwartz, Pamela Oas Williams, Ellen Ziffren, and Kathleen Lobb.
 The late co-founder Laura Ziskin executive produced both the Sept.
 5, 2008, and Sept.
 10, 2010, broadcasts.
+Lisa Paulsen and Pam Williams were executive producers, and the other CFA members were co-producers, of the 2014 telecast.
 SU2C was formally launched on May 27, 2008.
 Sung Poblete, Ph.D., R.N., has served as SU2C’s president and CEO since 2011.

 In addition to “Visionary” donors Major League Baseball, Cancer Treatment Centers of America, MasterCard, and The Sidney Kimmel Foundation for Cancer Research, other major donors and collaborators that are currently engaged with SU2C include Genentech, Prostate Cancer Foundation, American Cancer Society, The Safeway Foundation, Bristol-Myers Squibb, KWF (The Dutch Cancer Society), St. Baldrick’s Foundation, Lustgarten Foundation, Cancer Research UK, Sean Parker Foundation, Fox Family Cancer Research Funding Trust, Fifth Third Bank, Melanoma Research Alliance, Cancer Research Institute, Room Key, Ovarian Cancer Research Fund, Ovarian Cancer National Alliance, National Ovarian Cancer Coalition, Laura Ziskin Family Trust, Farrah Fawcett Foundation, and Siemens.

-For more information on Stand Up To Cancer, visit standup2cancer.org.
+For more information on Stand Up To Cancer, please visit http://www.standup2cancer.org.

 About the American Association for Cancer Research

 Founded in 1907, the American Association for Cancer Research (AACR) is the world’s oldest and largest professional organization dedicated to advancing cancer research and its mission to prevent and cure cancer.
-AACR membership includes more than 34,000 laboratory, translational, and clinical researchers; population scientists; other health care professionals; and cancer advocates in more than 90 countries.
-The AACR convenes more than 20 conferences and educational workshops every year, the largest of which is the AACR Annual Meeting with more than 18,000 attendees.
+AACR membership includes more than 35,000 laboratory, translational, and clinical researchers; population scientists; other health care professionals; and cancer advocates in 97 countries.
+The AACR convenes more than 20 conferences and educational workshops every year, the largest of which is the AACR Annual Meeting with over 18,000 attendees.
 The AACR publishes eight peer-reviewed scientific journals and a magazine for cancer survivors, patients, and their caregivers and funds meritorious research directly as well as in cooperation with numerous cancer organizations.
 As the Scientific Partner of SU2C, the AACR provides expert peer review, grants administration, and scientific oversight of team science and individual grants.
-For more information about the AACR, visit http://www.AACR.org .
+For more information about the AACR, please visit http://www.AACR.org .